-MDM or Mobile Device Management is a software application used for managing endpoints such as laptops, smartphones, tablets etc, in an enterprise.
-With more and more employees using one or all these devices, organizations across all shapes and sizes are now turning to mobile device management for enhanced data security and improved productivity.
+MDM or Mobile Device Management has become paramount in organizations for managing endpoints such as laptops, smartphones, tablets etc. With more and more employees using one or all these devices, organizations across all shapes and sizes are now turning to mobile device management for enhanced data security and improved productivity.

 Mobile device management (MDM), is the process of managing everything about a mobile device.
 MDM includes storing essential information about mobile devices, deciding which apps can be present on the devices, locating devices, and securing devices if lost or stolen.
 Many businesses use a third-party mobile device management software such as Mobile Device Manager Plus to manage mobile devices.
 Mobile Device Management has expanded its horizons to evolve into Enterprise Mobility Management (EMM).

 Mobile devices now have more capabilities than ever before, which has ultimately led to many enterprises adopting a mobile-only or mobile-first workforce.
 In these types of environments, both personal and corporate-owned mobile devices are the primary devices used for accessing or interacting with corporate data.